archehr-qa/archehr-qa.github.io/index.md

 ### Access

 The development and test datasets will be made available in February and March (tentatively) through PhysioNet[^physionet].
+To ensure timely access to the datasets upon release, please sign up for PhysioNet and complete the required training to access the [MIMIC-III Clinical Database](https://physionet.org/content/mimiciii/1.4/).

 ## Evaluation